richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 8 December 1978 — The United Nations votes 33/426 to establish an agency or department of the UN to study UAP, failing to pass the draft resolution.
-Former Project Blue Book consultants J. Allen Hynek and Jacques Vallee speak to the UN Special Political Committee, which is not interested in the formal study of UAP.
+Former **Project Blue Book** consultants J. Allen Hynek and Jacques Vallée speak to the UN Special Political Committee, which is not interested in the formal study of UAP.
 Public records on these meetings show no sitting element of the DOD or U.S. intelligence community spoke in support of the resolution, despite the fact that the Air Force, Navy and NORAD are all on record having monitored UAP events over the prior decade.

 *   [https://wikileaks.org/plusd/cables/1978USUNN05784_d.html](https://wikileaks.org/plusd/cables/1978USUNN05784_d.html)